Sprinter Van Conversion Tour: Custom 4×4 Outside Van

 Tour my third Sprinter Van conversion and learn what I like and don’t like compared to the previous two.

-In July 2022, I got a new custom camper van – a 4×4 Sprinter Van conversion built out by Outside Van in Portland, Oregon.
-This is my third Sprinter camper van since 2016, and over the years I’ve learned a lot from each van build about what works and what doesn’t.
+Since 2016, I’ve owned three custom Sprinter camper vans.
+My latest is a 4×4 Sprinter Van conversion named “Wombat” built out by Outside Van in Portland, Oregon.
+Having lived in all of these different vans over the years I’ve learned a lot from each van build about what works and what doesn’t.
 I’ve learned the pros and cons of having a bathroom, the importance of having enough storage for big AND small gear, and I’ve gotten to experiment with three different layouts which gives me a lot of perspective to share with you here.

 In this blog post, I give a full tour of the design, layout, and material choices in my new van and how it compares to my previous Sprinter Van conversions.
 I also share more details about why I decided to switch up my floor plan and include an Outside Van review of my overall experience.